Got7: 2016: Flight Log: Departure, Fly Tour, and Flight Log: Turbulence

 On February 15, 2016, Got7 and labelmate Twice were confirmed as new clothing ambassadors for NBA Style Korea.
 On March 21, 2016, Got7's fifth EP, Flight Log: Departure, and its title track, "Fly", were released.
 On March 31, Got7 became the first Korean act to chart on Billboard's Artist 100 since Psy (peaking at No. 88), entering the chart at No. 45.
 On April 9, 2016, Got7 entered the Billboard Artist 100 chart at No. 45, becoming only the second K-pop act chart on the ranking.
 Flight Log: Departure debuted at No. 2 on the Billboard Heatseekers Album Chart and on the Billboard World Albums Chart.
-On April 12, Got7 digitally released "Home Run", the second title track for their Flight Log: Departure album – member Jay B participated in writing and composing the song.
+On April 12, Got7 digitally released "Home Run," the second title track for their Flight Log: Departure album – member Jay B participated in writing and composing the song.

 Got7 participated in a Japanese educational TV program beginning in April.
 In NHK Educational TV's TV Hangul Course they played "Soon-Ock Kim's School" students role and performed humorous Hangul skits every week.
 They appeared in the textbooks monthly as well.
 They appeared regularly for 2 years until March 2018.

-Got7 held their first solo concert, "Fly Tour", from April 29–30 in Seoul, with the tour continuing on to dates in China, Japan, Thailand, Singapore and the United States throughout the summer.
+Got7 held their first solo concert, "Fly Tour," from April 29 to 30 in Seoul, with the tour continuing on to dates in China, Japan, Thailand, Singapore and the United States throughout the summer.

 In the first half of the year, the group became brand model in Thailand for IT'S SKIN, softlens brand BAUSCH+LOMB, and Est Cola.
 For BAUSCH+LOMB, Mark, BamBam and Jinyoung starred in a short film titled Sanctuary, which was released on May 11 together with three Thai actors.

-On September 27, Got7 released their second studio album titled Flight Log: Turbulence, which consists of thirteen songs, including the title track "Hard Carry".
+On September 27, Got7 released their second studio album titled Flight Log: Turbulence, which consists of thirteen songs, including the title track "Hard Carry."
 The members have contributed to the composition and lyrics of 11 tracks on the album.
 It sold 200,000 album copies in South Korea and debuted at No. 1 on Billboard's World Albums Chart, selling 2,000 copies in the U.S.

 On November 16, Got7 released their first Japanese EP titled Hey Yah.
 The album took third place on the Oricon chart and is the first Japanese album in which members took part in writing and composing.
 The album also features a track produced by 2PM's Jang Wooyoung who has previously worked with Got7.

-Fly charted at No. 15 on Billboard year-end World Albums chart, marking Got7's first appearance on the chart, and they also ranked at No. 6 on the Billboard year-end World Albums Artists chart, making them the highest-charting act other than BTS.
-To date, only G-Dragon, Shinee, 2NE1 and EXO have landed on this chart.
+Fly charted at No. 15 on Billboard 2016 year-end World Albums chart, marking Got7's first appearance on the chart.
+They also ranked at No. 6 on the Billboard 2016 year-end World Albums Artists chart, making them that year's highest-charting K-pop act other than BTS.
+At the time, the only other K-Pop acts who had appeared on the chart were G-Dragon, Shinee, 2NE1 and EXO.